RenderPartial vs RenderAction vs Partial vs Action in MVC Razor

 Html.RenderAction

-1. This method result will be directly written to the HTTP response stream means it used the same TextWriter object as used in the current webpage/template.
+1. This method result will be directly written to the HTTP response stream means it uses the same TextWriter object as used in the current webpage/template.

-2. For this method, we need to create a child action for the rendering the partial view.
+2. For this method, we need to create a child action for rendering the partial view.

-3. RenderAction method is useful when the displaying data in the partial view is independent from corresponding view model.For example : In a blog to show category list on each and every page, we would like to use RenderAction method since the list of category is populated by the different model.
+3. The renderAction method is useful when the displaying data in the partial view is independent of the corresponding view model.For example: In a blog to show a category list on each and every page, we would like to use RenderAction method since the list of category is populated by the different model.

 @{Html.RenderAction("Category","Home");}